21st Ji.hlava International Documentary Film Festival

 Among film theorists, let us name P. Adams Sitney, Bill Nichols, Guy Gauthier, Raymond Bellour and François Jost.

-The core of the festival programme consists of six competition sections:
+The core of the festival programme consists of seven competition sections:

 - Opus bonum – a selection of world documentaries introducing innovative topics and means of filmic expression,